What if I told you that you’re only going to remember the beginning and end of this article. Would you believe me?

 Take this 3-1-3 Sandwich as an outline and guide as you craft your next pitch and communicate your idea in a way that makes it stick!

 To learn more about AngelHack and their hackathons that happen all over the globe, visit https://angelhack.com.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.